1659/60, Jan. 12. Baltimore County known to have been established by this date, when a writ was issued to county sheriff.

 1888.
 Baltimore City annexed land from Baltimore County.

-1894.
-Maryland Hunt Cup, a steeplechase race, first run.
+1894, May 22.
+Maryland Hunt Cup, a steeplechase race, first run in Green Spring Valley.

 1898.
 Grand National Steeplechase first run.